Related Links

 Profectum

-Access the Profectum Parent Toolbox here A FREE online training resource for parents.
-Learn strategies to help you engage and interact with your child.
+Profectum Parent Toolbox: A FREE online resource offering training for parents.
+It provides practical strategies to help you connect and engage with your child.

 Interdisciplinary Council on Developmental and Learning Disorders (ICDL)